Understanding Therapy For Addiction Recovery

 Types Of Therapy For Addiction Recovery: Biofeedback And EMDR

 EMDR, or Eye Movement Desensitization Reprocessing, is a technique that functions in 8 phases.
 EMDR works by examining rapid eye moments while patients recall disturbing memories, and then taking the focus away from the memory.
-It is theorized that this weakens the impact of negative emotions.
+It is theorized that this weakens the impact of negative emotional responses.
 It is thought to reduce the patient’s cravings and addresses trauma by close examination.
 Benefits include improved memory, reducing intensity associated with cravings for addiction, and decreased feelings of depression.

 Types Of Therapy For Addiction Recovery: Group Therapy And Support Groups